 - (Illinois Appellate Court): Court confirmed the inadmissibility in Illinois civil actions of testimony enhanced by hypnosis.

 Hugh has been selected as an “Illinois Leading Lawyer,” an Illinois “Super Lawyer,” a “Best Lawyer” in appellate practice and was named as the “2011 Chicago Best Lawyers Appellate Lawyer of the Year.”
-In 2015, he was listed as one of the top “100 Super Lawyers in Illinois.”
+He has been listed as one of the top “100 Super Lawyers in Illinois” in 2012, 2015 and 2019.

 In 1991, he was nominated and accepted as a Fellow of the American Academy of Appellate Lawyers.
 He served nine years on the Illinois Supreme Court Rules Committee and was appointed by the Supreme Court as the Committee’s Vice Chairman from 2003-2006.